SteveMacenski/slam_toolbox/paper.md

 The only package that could accomplish the above was Cartographer, however it was abandoned by Google and it is no longer maintained.

 We propose a new fully open-source ROS package, SLAM Toolbox, to solve this problem.
-SLAM Toolbox builds on the legacy of Open Karto, the open-source library from SRI International, providing not only accurate mapping algorithms, but a variety of other tools and improvements [@karto].
+SLAM Toolbox builds on the legacy of Open Karto [@karto], the open-source library from SRI International, providing not only accurate mapping algorithms, but a variety of other tools and improvements.
-SLAM Toolbox provides multiple modes of mapping depending on need, asynchronous and asynchronous, utilities such as kinematic map merging, a localization mode, multi-session mapping, new and improved graph optimization, substantially reduced compute time, and prototype lifelong and distributed mapping applications.
+SLAM Toolbox provides multiple modes of mapping depending on need, asynchronous and asynchronous, utilities such as kinematic map merging, a localization mode, multi-session mapping, improved graph optimization, substantially reduced compute time, and prototype lifelong and distributed mapping applications.

 This package, `slam_toolbox` is open-source under an LGPLv2.1 at https://github.com/SteveMacenski/slam_toolbox.git and is available in every current ROS distribution.
 It was also selected as the new default SLAM vendor in ROS 2, the second generation of robot operating systems, replacing GMapping.